ropensci/osmextract/README.md

 worldwide.
 We aim to enable you to extract it for data-driven work in the public interest.

-`osmextract` downloads, converts and imports bulk OSM data hosted by providers such as [Geofabrik GmbH](http://download.geofabrik.de) and [bbbike](https://download.bbbike.org/osm/).
-For information on alternatives and how to add them see the [providers vignette](https://itsleeds.github.io/osmextract/articles/providers.html).
+`osmextract` finds, downloads, converts and imports bulk OSM data hosted by providers such as [Geofabrik GmbH](http://download.geofabrik.de) and [bbbike](https://download.bbbike.org/osm/).
+For information on alternative providers and how to add them see the [providers vignette](https://itsleeds.github.io/osmextract/articles/providers.html).

 ## Why osmextract?